 - Prosecute the Boston Marathon bombing cases.

-- Disrupt multiple terrorist plots security bringthose to justice.
+- Disrupt multiple terrorist plots and national security threats and bring those involved to justice.

 - Oversee the efforts of the National Security Cyber Specialist Network and the National Security/Anti-Terrorism Advisory Council program.